Responsibility

 7. Being transparent about all of the above

-As we begin incorporating our own AI and ML models, expect to see more from us as described above.
+As we incorporate our own AI and ML models, expect to see more from us as described above.

 We learn from our partners, we learn from our customers, we learn from so many different sources every day.
 When we make mistakes (and we do, and we will, we all do!), we seek out feedback and look for opportunities to grow.
 If you have any feedback on the work we do or the approaches we share - we would love to hear it.
 Please reach out!